Air Conditioner Repair Checklist

 - Confirm your hands and feet are dry before you check the panel or breakers.

 - Find the breaker identified “AC” and ensure it’s in the “on” location.
-If it’s triggered, the breaker will be in the middle or “off” location.
+If it’s triggered, the breaker will be in the "off" position.

 - Steadily move the breaker back to the “on” location.
 If it immediately flips again, don’t touch it and contact us at 614-871-4144.
 A switch that keeps tripping could indicate your home has an electrical issue.